spaceml-org/floodmapper/tutorial/02a_SETUP_SERVICES.md

  1. In the 'New Project' window that appears, enter a project name and select a billing account.
-A project name can contain only letters, numbers, single quotes, hyphens, spaces, or exclamation points, and must be between 4 and 30 characters (e.g., 'nema-floodmapper').
+A project name can contain only letters, numbers, single quotes, hyphens, spaces, or exclamation points, and must be between 4 and 30 characters (e.g., 'floodmapper-demo').

  1. Select the parent organisation, in the **Organisation** box.
 That resource will be the hierarchical parent of the new